MicrosoftDocs/power-platform/power-platform/admin/wp-data-loss-prevention.md

 DLP policies enforce rules of what connectors can be used together by classifying connectors as either **Business** or **Non-Business**.
 If you put a connector in the **Business** group, it can only be used with other connectors from that group in the same app or flow.
 Sometimes you may want to altogether block the usage of certain connectors by classifying them as **Blocked**.

 DLP policies are created in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 They impact Power Platform canvas apps and Power Automate flows.
-In order to create a DLP policy you need to be a [tenant admin](use-service-admin-role-manage-tenant.md) or an [environment admin](environments-overview.md#environment-permissions).
+In order to create a DLP policy you need to be a [tenant admin](use-service-admin-role-manage-tenant.md) or an [Environment Admin](environments-overview.md#environment-permissions).

 > [!NOTE]
 > Connector blocking capability using a three-way classification - **Business**, **Non-Business**, and **Blocked** - as well as DLP user interface support in the Power Platform admin center are currently in public preview.
 There is new DLP PowerShell support for three-way DLP classification which is also in public preview.
 Legacy DLP support for two-way classification along with user interface and PowerShell support for two-way classification – **Business**,**Non-Business** - is currently generally available and will continue to be available until the three-way policy is upgraded to general availability.